Eating disorder: Epidemiology

-In the developed world, binge eating disorder affects about 1.6% of women and 0.8% of men in a given year.
-Anorexia affects about 0.4% and bulimia affects about 1.3% of young women in a given year.
-Up to 4% of women have anorexia, 2% have bulimia, and 2% have binge eating disorder at some point in time.
-Anorexia and bulimia occur nearly ten times more often in females than males.
+It is a common misconception that eating disorders are restricted only to women, and this may have skewed research disproportionately to study female populations.
+Lifetime eating disorder prevalence is 8.4% for women, 2.2% for men.
+Additionally, lifetime prevalence is 10.5% in trans men and 8.1% in trans women in the United States. and In the developed world, binge eating disorder affects about 1.6% of women and 0.8% of men in a given year.
+Anorexia nervosa affects about 0.4% and bulimia affects about 1.3% of young women in a given year.
+Up to 4% of women have anorexia nervosa, 2% have bulimia, and 2% have binge eating disorder at some point in time.
+Anorexia nervosa and bulimia nervosa occur nearly ten times more often in females than males.
 Typically, they begin in late childhood or early adulthood.
 Rates of other eating disorders are not clear.
 Rates of eating disorders appear to be lower in less developed countries.

 In the United States, twenty million women and ten million men have an eating disorder at least once in their lifetime.

-Anorexia
+Anorexia Nervosa

-Rates of anorexia in the general population among women aged 11 to 65 ranges from 0 to 2.2% and around 0.3% among men.
+Lifetime prevalence of anorexia nervosa ranges from 0.1-3.6% in women from 0-0.3% of men.
 The incidence of female cases is low in general medicine or specialized consultation in town, ranging from 4.2 and 8.3/100,000 individuals per year.
 The incidence of AN ranges from 109 to 270/100,000 individuals per year.
 Mortality varies according to the population considered.
 AN has one of the highest mortality rates among mental illnesses.
 The rates observed are 6.2 to 10.6 times greater than that observed in the general population for follow-up periods ranging from 13 to 10 years.
-Standardized mortality ratios for anorexia vary from 1.36% to 20%.
+Standardized mortality ratios for anorexia nervosa vary from 1.36% to 20%.

 Bulimia

-Bulimia affects females 9 times more often than males.
-Approximately one to three percent women develop bulimia in their lifetime.
-About 2% to 3% of women are currently affected in the United States.
+Lifetime prevalence of bulimia nervosa ranges from 0.3–4.6% in women and 0.1–1.3% in men.
+About 2-3% of women are currently affected in the United States.
 New cases occur in about 12 per 100,000 population per year.
 The standardized mortality ratios for bulimia is 1% to 3%.

 Binge eating disorder

+Lifetime rates of BED range from 0.6–5.8% for women and 0.3–2.0% in men.
 Reported rates vary from 1.3 to 30% among subjects seeking weight-loss treatment.
-Based on surveys, BED appears to affect about 1-2% at some point in their life, with 0.1-1% of people affected in a given year.
+Based on surveys, 0.1-1% of people are affected by BED in a given year.
 BED is more common among females than males.
 There have been no published studies investigating the effects of BED on mortality, although it is comorbid with disorders that are known to increase mortality risks.